foureyes/mtec1002-spring2014/labs/07/lab-07-if-01.markdown

 * using SublimeText, create a new file called __grade.html__ in your repository directory: __~/Desktop/jversoza/lab-07-if-while/__
 * setup an html file, and add script tags... start writing your JavaScript between the script tags
-* create a variable to hold a secret number
 * the program should ask for a score: "What was your score?"
 * use the parseInt function to convert the input from a string to a number (for example: num = parseInt(guess, 10))
 * use the chart below to translate from number to letter grade: